Scope of Work

 A new elementary school, now named Tamarack Elementary School (formerly with a working name of "ES29"), was completed and opened to students in fall 2023 in the south Hillsboro area.
 This was the final major project of the 2017 Bond.
 The site is approximately eight acres, located at the northeast corner of SE Kinnaman Road and SE Reed Drive.
 The building is approximately 73,500 sq. ft., with two stories and capacity for 600 students.

 The original plan was to open in fall 2022; however, recent enrollment projections indicate that Rosedale Elementary School can continue to serve as the home school for the anticipated student population in this area through the 2022-23 school year.

 Phase 2 started on March 1, 2022, beginning construction of the school building and completion of remaining site work, including installation of the synthetic turf, covered play area, playground equipment, landscaping, and the final asphalt and concrete work.
-A special feature will be the installation of solar rooftop panels.

 In late March 2022, a community survey and naming task force process was started to determine the official name for ES29, with the School Board ultimately selecting Tamarack in October 2022.
 Rosedale and Witch Hazel students were surveyed in October 2022 to propose the mascot for the school.

 In early 2023, a public boundary process was undertaken to evaluate surrounding HSD school attendance areas and carve out the Tamarack attendance boundaries.
 Boundaries took into account the potential student demographics, transportation routes, etc.